ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 Please don't forget the framework for which I broke down the ````flex-shorthand``` property.
 There's going to be a lot of shorthand stuffs coming on!

-Now that you have things coming together, let's put in a bit of styling to define spacing, colors, etc.
+Now that you have things coming together, put in a bit of styling to define spacing, colors, etc.

 ```css
   body {